 - Dog Safety – There was a time when people would adopt animals from shelters only to resell them to research companies for experiments.
-Also there have been cases where adopted dogs were used as bait in dog fights.
+Also there are cases where adopted dogs were used as bait in dog fights.
 You may never think to harm an animal but there are some that would.
 For those reasons, rescue groups go to great lengths to ensure the dogs go to a good home.

 - They don’t want the dog returned.
 You will find that almost every dog rescue group and shelter requires that if you cannot keep the dog for any reason, you must return it to them.
 This is to ensure the animal does not end up in harm’s way.
 Although the dog might be returned for no fault of their own, most people are leery of dogs that have been returned making it harder to find a new home.
 For this reason the rescue group wants to make sure they find the right person for the dog.

-How to Increase Your Chance of Being Selected By a Rescue Group:
+How to Increase Your Chance of Being Selected By a Rescue Group

 The more flexible you are with the type of dog you are looking for, the easier it will be to find a dog.
 Here are some ways to compromise on the dog you want: